-"Call Date" has the meaning provided in Condition 6.3 (Redemption at the option of the Bondholders)
+"Call Date" has the meaning provided in Condition 6.3 (Redemption at the option of the Bondholders upon the occurrence of a Major Restructuring)

-"Call Exercise Period" has the meaning provided in Condition 6.3 (Redemption at the option of the Bondholders).
+"Call Exercise Period" has the meaning provided in Condition 6.3 (Redemption at the option of the Bondholders upon the occurrence of a Major Restructuring).

-"Clearstream, Luxembourg" means Clearstream Banking, société anonyme.
+"Clearstream, Luxembourg" means Clearstream Banking, S.A.

-"Early Redemption Period" has the meaning provided in Condition 6.4 (Redemption at the option of the Issuer during the Early Redemption Period).
+"Early Redemption Period" has the meaning provided in Condition 6.4.2 (During the Early Redemption Period).